ishinder/EASTR/README.md

 3. Run the `run_all.sh` script.

 The script will download the necessary FASTQ files, reference genome, and then perform the alignment and EASTR analysis.
 The output files will be generated in their respective directories within the `tests` folder.

+When executed on 4 CPUs, the EASTR command to filter 6 BAM files completes in approximately 35 minutes, with the bulk of this time being dedicated to the filtering of BAM files \(a single bam file typically takes between 15-20 minutes to filter on a single CPU).
+On 1 CPU, the EASTR command to identify questionable introns in an annotation takes about 30 seconds.

 *Note 1*: Downloading FASTQ files using the `get_fastq.sh` script requires [SRA_toolkit](https://github.com/ncbi/sra-tools)
 *Note 2*: Converting the GFF reference annotation to GTF in the `get_ref.sh` script required [gffread](https://github.com/gpertea/gffread)